ccswbs/UoGd7-Training/ugcontenttypes/howto-banner.md

 * [Filtering Banner Images by Category on Specific Pages](howto-banner.md#filtering-banner-images-by-category-on-specific-pages)
 * [Banner Block Spacing Issue](howto-banner.md#banner-block-spacing-issue)

 **Content Creators** can create a site Banner with captions and a link.
-There can be multiple static banners that change every time the page is refreshed or they can be displayed as a slide show.
+There can be multiple static banners that change every time the page is refreshed or they can be displayed as a slide show of up to 5 images.
 For properly displayed banner, the recommended image dimensions are **1140 x 292**.

 ![An Example of a Banner](../.gitbook/assets/baex%20%281%29.png)